TEN THINGS YOU NEED TO KNOW

 10 - Share the Mountain

 At certain times of the year, the mountain can get very busy indeed.
 Snowdon is after all, the busiest mountain in the United Kingdom and the third most visited attraction in Wales, with 582,000 people visiting annually.
 Some are walkers, climbers or runners.
-At times there are mountain bikers.
-Many others a charity walkers who raise millions of pounds a year by climbing Snowdon, or as part of the Three Peaks Challenge.
+At times there are also mountain bikers.
+Many others are charity walkers who raise millions of pounds a year by climbing Snowdon, or as part of the Three Peaks Challenge.
 Some visitors are simply seeking tranquillity and the peace of the flora and fauna.
 The tracks can be narrow and uneven, so respect for fellow mountain users is vital.

 It’s important that everyone enjoys the mountain, respects one another’s interests and abilities, and above all cherishes the mountain and its environment.

-Enjoy you time on Snowdon!
+Enjoy your time on Snowdon!